Need Cash Now logo

 Visit Need Cash Now

-Doctor's Verdict on Need Cash Now
+Research Note on Need Cash Now

 Need Cash Now is best suited for California residents in urgent financial situations who can visit a physical location or apply online and who have an active bank account and monthly income above $1,000.
-The main caveat is that this is a broker service with no guaranteed rates or terms—borrowers must be prepared to review and accept actual lender agreements, which typically feature APRs exceeding 29%, well above non-predatory lending thresholds, making this a high-cost emergency option.
+The main caveat is that this is a broker service with no guaranteed rates or terms—borrowers must be prepared to review and accept actual lender agreements, which typically feature APRs exceeding 29%, well above non-high-cost lending thresholds, making this a high-cost emergency option.

 • Borrowers with poor or no credit history unable to qualify for traditional personal loans or bank credit